Open-Markets-Initiative/Directory/Organizations/Otc/Protocols/Ats.md

-## Ats: Otc Alternative Trading System Feed
+## Ats: Otc Markets Alternative Trading System Data Feed

-Multicast market data protocol providing real-time Ats trading information for Otc equity securities.
+Market data feed publishing quotations, trade reports, and security status events for Otc securities traded on the Otc Markets alternative trading system.

 ### Overview

-The Otc Ats feed is a multicast market data protocol delivering real-time trading activity from alternative trading systems for over-the-counter equity securities.
-The protocol disseminates quote and trade information for Otc-listed equities, providing visibility into Ats venues that trade Otc securities.

-The feed provides subscribers with Ats-specific market data including best bid and offer quotes, trade executions, and volume statistics for Otc equities.
-This enables market participants to monitor Ats liquidity and trading activity in the Otc equity market alongside traditional Otc Markets quotation data.
+Otc Ats is the market data feed for the Otc Markets alternative trading system, providing subscribers with real-time quotations, trade reports, and security status information for securities trading in the Otc market.
+The feed covers the full Otc universe including Pink, Otcqb, and Otcqx tiers.

+Messages are delivered as sequenced binary records over Ip multicast with a companion Tcp re-request service for gap recovery.
+The protocol supports quote update, trade report, administrative events such as trading halts, and reference data messages for each tradable security.

 ### Transport

-Udp multicast with sequenced packets for efficient one-to-many delivery of Ats market data.
+Udp multicast for real-time delivery of sequenced binary quote and trade messages with per-packet sequence numbers for gap detection.
+Tcp for the re-request service used by subscribers to recover messages missed on the multicast feed.

 ### Key Characteristics

+- **Otc market data** - Quotes and trades for Otc Markets securities
+- **Multi-tier coverage** - Pink, Otcqb, and Otcqx tier securities
-- **Multicast delivery** - Udp multicast for efficient Ats data distribution
+- **Multicast delivery** - Real-time Udp multicast distribution of quote events
+- **Trade reports** - Last sale messages with price, size, and conditions
-- **Otc equities** - Market data for over-the-counter equity securities
+- **Security status** - Trading halt and status notifications for listed securities
-- **Ats coverage** - Trading activity from alternative trading systems
-- **Quote and trade data** - Best bid/offer quotes and trade execution reports
-- **Real-time feed** - Low-latency dissemination of Ats market activity
-- **Sequence numbered** - Packets carry sequence numbers for gap detection
+- **Re-request service** - Tcp-based gap recovery for missed multicast messages
+- **Binary encoded** - Fixed-width compact binary message format